Dr. Robert Eiben - Cleveland's "Polio Doc"

 Dr. Eiben's “first career” as an infectious disease physician at Cleveland Metropolitan Hospital began in 1945, right before the height of the polio epidemic that started in 1949.
 Eiben became an expert in treating a disease that had no known cure.
 His success with caring for and transitioning polio victims back to their homes gained national recognition for the hospital.

 In 1950, Eiben assumed the responsibility as acting director of the Contagious Disease Unit.
-Six months later, he was appointed to the additional role of acting director of the Pediatric Unit.
+Six months later, he assumed the additional role of interim director of the Pediatric Unit.
 He also worked as a pediatrician for Parmadale Children’s Village.
 All of this was performed in the context of his less-than-robust state of health.

 After his studies, Dr. Eiben returned to MetroHealth in 1963 as director of Child Neurology.
 His affection for Bratenahl that began as a graduate of Western Reserve University Medical School, enticed his family to stay close to Lake Erie and they moved to 13303 Lake Shore Boulevard on his return from Seattle.